 - Start an email list: An email list holds precious cargo for us bloggers: our readers!
 If you don’t have an email list, start one!
 I like ConvertKit.
 Then, use that email list to keep your most loyal readers coming back for more and sharing your content with their friends and family.

 - Use headings properly: Believe it or not, this one isn't a given.
 Every page should have a single H1 tag.
 The H1 tag tells Google what content is most important on your page.
-Then, use any number of H2 -> H6 tags to further denote a hierarchy of keywords to search engines.
-Typically, the title of each blog post will take the H1 heading and all sub-headings will follow.
+Then, use any H2 -> H6 tags to denote a hierarchy of keywords further to search engines.
+Typically, each blog post's title will take the H1 heading, and all sub-headings will follow.

 - Make your evergreen content sustainable: Evergreen content is like viral content, but it’s designed to remain a huge source of traffic for your blog for months (or years).
 As such, Evergreen content should be written on topics that will never die.
 Evergreen content isn’t time-sensitive.
 It needs to live on forever.

 - Revise and Republish: This is an excellent strategy that I use to recycle content and add value to past blog posts.
-The idea is to take an article – especially one that you worked hard to write, and republish that article after adding more value to it.
+The idea is to take an article, especially when you worked hard to write and republish that article after adding more value to it.
 Update facts and figures.
 Re-write elements that may have been confusing (use the comments to help with this).
 Change anything that might be out of date.
 Then, republish that sucker to send it to the top of your RSS feed and encourage Google to index it again.
 Remember – you’re not creating a NEW article with this strategy.
 You’re republishing an existing article.
 The URL should never change (unless you include the date in your URLs – which I generally do not recommend)